a-knaw-knee-mus/Convex-Hull-Using-Graham-Scan/README.md

 ## Upcoming Improvements
 1) Automatically remove identical points as this can cause errors in the creation of the hull
 2) Calculate the perimeter
-3) Show the points in pygame as well as the perimeter that is created
+3) Show the points in pygame
 4) Attempt to calculate the area enclosed